 As a result of Charles Darwin and the theory of evolution, the human being was deprived of its special place among other living beings, and came to be seen as a link in life’s long chain of development.
 How consciousness arises as a consequence of the movement of matter remained, however, an open question.

-During the first three decades of the twentieth century, physics underwent a sweeping revolution and two entirely new branches developed: quantum mechanics and relativity theory.
+During the first three decades of the 20th century, physics underwent a sweeping revolution and two entirely new branches developed: quantum mechanics and relativity theory.
 These two areas of physics – sometimes together called ‘the new physics’ – brought in their train a radical change in natural science’s picture of the world.

 In 1905 Albert Einstein put forward his special relativity theory, the most important result of which is expressed in the formula about the equivalence of energy and mass: mass can transform without residue into energy, and vice versa.
 In his general relativity theory, Einstein describes the force of gravity as an effect of the ‘curving’ of space around heavy masses, that is, planets and stars.